How To Setup and Configure Proxy Server - Squid Proxy

 3. Configure basic proxy authentication.

-Steps to Install Proxy Server: Squid Proxy
+Install Squid Proxy on Ubuntu

-Follow the steps to setup proxy server.
+Follow the steps below to install the latest Squid proxy on a Ubuntu server.

 sudo apt update -y